 Following a regular schedule is important for keeping your circadian rhythm the same every day.
 Besides getting out of bed right away each morning, Grander advises getting plenty of natural light and movement when the day allows, along with giving yourself time to wind down before getting under the covers.

 "One of the biggest mistakes I see is people not giving themselves enough time to wind down.
 The more busy we are during the day, the more time we need in the evenings to wind down and prepare for sleep."

 Starting a healthy sleep routine could mean putting your phone away 30 minutes before bed and cracking open a good book instead of scrolling through social media or emails.
 You could also take some time to stretch while you watch one episode of your favorite show on Netflix—instead of five.

 The Bottom Line

-Caffeine and alcohol seem to play major roles in how well we sleep, and adjusting our morning cup of coffee or nightcap are two easy steps towards getting the shut-eye of our dreams (literally).
+Caffeine and alcohol seem to play major roles in how well we sleep, and adjusting our morning cup of coffee or nightcap are two easy steps towards sleeping better.
 Additionally, creating a sleep schedule with a streamlined morning and nighttime routine can seem daunting at first—especially if you have irregular work hours or a family full of varying sleep schedules to care for—but research shows it can have some major benefits for our overall health.

 When it comes to intermittent fasting, it's important to find eating habits that are truly sustainable for your personal lifestyle.
 Eating within a 12-hour window could be a good option if you're prone to snack late at night or have a similar daily schedule, but don't beat yourself up over eating dinner an hour or two later.
 Focus on nourishing your body with healthy foods, since many of the nutrients—like magnesium—will help regulate your sleep.